-IP: 192.168.0.1 Port: 1803
+IP: 192.168.0.1 Port: 1803 Protocol: UDP

 \) newer Apple MacBooks don't have built-in Ethernet connectors.
-To use OSC with such a mac you will need an Ethernet-to-USB-C or Ethernet-to-Thunderbolt adapter (or another device that allows Ethernet input for your machine).
-Or bring a WiFi router in access point mode to add WiFi to the organ.
+To use OSC with such a machine you will need an Ethernet-to-USB-C or Ethernet-to-Thunderbolt adapter (or another device that allows Ethernet output from your machine).